6110rstmks/contents_blocking-laravel/README.md

 ### ・YoutubeChannel

-You can block a video of a registered channel.
+You can block a video of a registered channel.<br />
 Also, if the title of a video contain registered words, redirect the page.

 #### **[Caution]**: